yoyosource/BOTC-HomeBrew/Potion/Red/README.md

 When this potion breaks the Demon learns a not in play Character.
 If you nominate this potion breaks.
 At dusk this potion is nullified and breaks.

 ## ![](Potion%20of%20Disillusionment/.image_big.png) [Potion of Disillusionment](Potion%20of%20Disillusionment)
-This potion breaks when an evil player targets you and does not break on death.
-When this potion breaks the last evil player that targeted you tonight may change to an out of play character of the same type.
+When you are targeted by an evil player, if you are good, this potion breaks; they learn your character.

 ## ![](Potion%20of%20Envy/.image_big.png) [Potion of Envy](Potion%20of%20Envy)
 You may break this potion in private and choose another player.
 If you do they are poisoned until dawn.